Ebay

 Berengere Chaintreau-Fuchs, despite their ongoing failure

-as the Member of Parliament for Gosport and not in her
+events as the Member of Parliament for Gosport and not

 To which I replied,